 - Verify your date & time for registration

-- Registration will not be complete unless the fees are paid in full.
+- Registration will not be complete unless the fees are paid in full

-- Payment plans are available through MyVCCCD.
+- Payment plans are available on Register & Pay tab

-- PRIORITY REGISTRATION will be granted only after all three components are completed or you are approved for an exemption.
-If you believe you qualify for an exemption from one or more of the Student Services and Support Program (3SP) components based on the criteria listed below, complete the exemption request form and submit to the Admissions and Records Office.
-Submission of the exemption request form does not mean or guarantee approval of your exemption request.
+- PRIORITY REGISTRATION will be granted only after all three components are completed.
+If you believe you qualify for an exemption from one or more of the Student Services and Support Program (3SP) components based on the criteria listed below, complete the exemption request form and obtain approval from the Counseling Office.
+S

 - Earned an Associate Degree or higher.